schaltung/FishBoardMix/README.md

-#### 3. Partitions.
+#### 3. Partition.

-Since there is no single "correct" way to split the data, FishBoardMix supports multiple versions of the partitioning.
+Since there is no single "correct" way to split the data, FishBoardMix supports multiple versions of the partitioning scheme.
-The default (and currently only) parition is `v18to70-2203`, however, the scripts that generate this parition can be easily modified to create custom ones.
+The default (and currently only) parition is `v18to70-2203`, however, the scripts that generate this parition can be easily adjusted to create custom ones.

 ```
 % cd v18to70-2203/